 When he and his wife Pauli bought their house in Atlanta a few years ago, it had been foreclosed on before construction was finished.
 With only the framing finished, he went to work on the rest of it himself.

 HGTV Magazine reports he did everything “from cutting beams for the 20-foot ceilings to designing light fixtures.”
-His house is featured in their September 2015 issue, and I found a video tour of it that I grabbed a few screenshots from, too.
+His house is featured in their September 2015 issue.
+Take a look!

 The family room has 20-foot-high ceilings with tall windows overlooking their 2.5 wooded acres.
 He says, “It feels like we’re in the middle of nowhere even though it’s just a short drive to any store.”

-He created a secret playroom for the kids:
+He created a secret playroom for the kids off the kitchen: